openstack-archive/pylockfile/trunk/doc/lockfile.rst

    This exception is raised if the file is locked by another thread or process when :func:`LockFile.release` is called.

-The following class is provided:
+The following classes are provided:

-.. class:: FileLock(path, threaded=True)
+.. class:: LinkFileLock(path, threaded=True)

-   *path* is an object in the file system to be locked.
-It need not exist, but its directory must exist and be writable at the time the :func:`acquire` and :func:`release` methods are called.
-   *threaded* is optional, but when set to :const:`True` locks will be distinguished between threads in the same process.
+   This class uses the :func:`link(2)` system call as the basic lock mechanism.  *path* is an object in the file system to be locked.
+It need not exist, but its directory must exist and be writable at the time the :func:`acquire` and :func:`release` methods are called.  *threaded* is optional, but when set to :const:`True` locks will be distinguished between threads in the same process.

+.. class:: MkdirFileLock(path, threaded=True)

+   This class uses the :func:`mkdir(2)` system call as the basic lock mechanism.
+The parameters have the same meaning as for the :class:`LinkFileLock` class.

+.. class:: SQLiteFileLock(path, threaded=True)

+   This class uses the :mod:`sqlite3` module to implement the lock mechanism.
+The parameters have the same meaning as for the :class:`LinkFileLock` class.

+By default, the :const:`FileLock` variable refers to the :class:`LinkFileLock` class on Unix (including Linux and Mac) systems.
+On Windows it refers to the :class:`MkdirFileLock` class.

+The
 .. note::

    ...
 Describe on-disk lock file structure here ...